hypertrace/hypertrace-ui/README.md

 Now let's break this down.

-- It will create a dasboard for an unique location.
+- It will create a dasboard for a unique location.
 - Dasboards are designed in a way that, it takes a modal json as input property and renders the corresponding widgets.
 - There are 3 core concepts - widget , widget renderer and data source.